 Red berries like strawberries, cranberries, and raspberries are full of fiber, Vitamin C, and antioxidants.
 These nutrients help with having a healthy heart, and digestive system.
 Strawberries are also said to help control blood sugar levels.
 100 grams of strawberries, or 3.5 ounces, is about 30 kilocalories.

-2. Salad Greens
+2. Green Salad

 The greens in salads such as lettuce, spinach, rocket, kale, and so forth, are good sources of vitamins such as Vitamin B9 (Folate), A, and K and also contain iron.
 The kilocalorie count in relation to weight and volume is very low – 100 grams or 1.5 ounces is only around 15 kilocalories.